 Green beans, string beans, or snap beans are a rich source of vitamins A, C, and K, and of folic acid and fiber.
-They have similar nutritional benefits to snap peas and okra.
+They have have various health benefits, such as helping manage depression and bone health.

 Bean farmers harvest green beans while the beans are still in their pod before they have had a chance to mature.

 This is one of a collection of articles on the health benefits of popular foods.

 - There are more than 130 varieties of green beans